 Connect Delay (sec): Elapsed time between connection attempts.
 Default value is 5

-Reconnect: This checkbox controls the behaviour of the MQTT client when it is unexpectedly disconnected.
-The default behaviour is to attempt reconnection every second until the connection is successful.
+Reconnect: This checkbox controls the behavior of the MQTT client when it is unexpectedly disconnected.
+The default behavior is to attempt reconnection every second until the connection is successful.
 Marking the checkbox allows the user to change this parameters.

 Reconnect Delay (sec): Delay between successive reconnection attempts.
 Default value is 2, valid values are 1-60.